 Growth, development and maturity

-In order for children to learn, they need to develop a foundation of skills that not only obtains information, but helps them understand what to do with the information.
+In order for students to learn they need to have a foundation of skills that not only obtains information, but helps them understand what to do with the information.

 There are three important aspects when a child grows into an adult which is growth, development and maturity.
 Whatever aspect of growing up you consider, whether it be learning to talk, learning to move, learning to get on with others, they’ll always be these three aspects interlinked with one another.

 Growth is about the body getting bigger over time, which not only includes size (eg, getting taller), but body composition (eg, teeth coming through) and proportions (eg, muscles developing).
 Have you ever noticed a baby’s legs are small in proportion to the rest of their body?
 This is because a baby has no use for their legs when they are first born.
 For children, growth can be confusing and difficult and you need to take the following things into account:

 - Growth can be painful and can carry on right into adulthood, think of a wisdom tooth growing through

 - Children and teenagers can have growth spurts and can suddenly become clumsy and awkward

 - Children’s muscles have a higher water content than adults’ muscles, which means they can tire more easily but also accounts for them fidgeting

 Development is about the body changing and adapting over time, so all the parts work more effectively and efficiently together.
 The pathways of communication which carry information from the brain to muscles, skin and other structures in the body, are constantly formed as the child has new experiences.
 This means that skills become embedded and more automatic.